Why should I hire someone to cook in my home?

 Yes!
 Not only can I cater for gluten, dairy, soy, FODMAPS, Failsafe – most recipes are also nut-free to be school-friendly.
 I also have lived experience with food intolerances (gluten, FODMAPS and food chemicals) and am more than happy to work alongside your health professional to support the work you do with them.

-What if I don’t like the offerings on your menu?
+What if I don’t like the offerings on your family meal list?

 Are your recipes nutritionally balanced?

 The recipes I use are sourced from health professionals (dietitians, nutritionists and naturopaths) and professional cooks and chefs.
-My menu is reviewed by a nutritionist to ensure the food on offer is nutritionally balanced.
 I am not a health professional (but I am relatively health literate) so I leave the things like recipe development to the experts.

 Do I need to be home/can I help?